wazuh/wazuh-documentation/source/_templates/installations/introduction/basics.rst

 * Wazuh server: collects and analyzes data from deployed agents and sends the alerts to Elasticsearch.
 It runs the Wazuh manager, the Wazuh API and Filebeat.

 * Elastic Stack: the Elasticsearch and Kibana components can be installed on the same server.
 Both components installed together are called Elastic Stack.
 It runs Kibana with the Wazuh plugin.
-Logstash is optional.
+Logstash may be optionally installed.

 Clustered components
 ^^^^^^^^^^^^^^^^^^^^

-* Single-node cluster: we use this term referring to those components that act within only one server without communication with other servers with the same components.
-A Wazuh single-node cluster is a Wazuh server installed in a server acting alone.
-The same can be applied to Elasticsearch.
+* Single-node cluster: we use this term for referring to those components that act within only one server; without communication with other servers running the same components.
+A Wazuh single-node cluster is a Wazuh manager server that is not connected to other manager nodes.
+A similar criteria can be applied to Elasticsearch nodes.

-* Multi-node cluster: we use this term referring to those components that are installed in two or more different servers and they are configured to act together to provide high availability and load balancing.
-A Wazuh multi-node cluster consists on two or more servers syncing and sharing data with Wazuh server installed on them.
-The same can be applied to Elasticsearch.
-It provides high availability, scalability and load balancing for data indexing and searching.
+* Multi-node cluster: we use this term for referring to those components that are installed in two or more separate servers and that are configured to act together to provide high availability and load balancing.
+A Wazuh multi-node cluster consists of two or more servers with Wazuh managers installed on them that synchronize their data with each other.
+The same definition can be applied to Elasticsearch nodes.
+A multi-node cluster provides high availability, scalability and load balancing for data indexing and searching.
 With the multi-node clusters your Wazuh infrastructure can scale as much as you need.

 ..
 End of file